BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Methodology

-\paragraph{The Isolated View Spaces} The adopted view transformer \cite{LSS} transforms the feature from image view to BEV in a pixel-wise manner.
-Given a pixel in the image plane $\textbf{p}_{image}=[x_i,y_i,1]^T$ with a specific depth $d$, the corresponding coordinate in the 3D space is:
+The view transformer \cite{LSS} transforms the feature from image view to BEV in a pixel-wise manner.
+Specifically, given a pixel in the image plane $\textbf{p}_{image}=[x_i,y_i,1]^T$ with a specific depth $d$, the corresponding coordinate in the 3D space is:

-where $I$ is the $3\times3$ camera intrinsic matrix.
-Common data augmentation strategies with operations like flipping, cropping, and rotating can be formulated as a $3\times3$ transformation matrix $A$ \cite{UDP}.
-When a data augmentation strategy is applied on the input image (\emph{i.e.}, $\textbf{p}_{image}'=A[x_i,y_i,1]^T$), to maintain the consistency between image pixel and the corresponding points in 3D space, inverse matrix of $A$ should be applied in the view transformation process \cite{LSS}:
+where $\textbf{I}$ is the $3\times3$ camera intrinsic matrix.
+Common data augmentation strategies with operations like flipping, cropping, and rotating can be formulated as a $3\times3$ transformation matrix $\textbf{A}$ \cite{UDP}.
+When a data augmentation strategy is applied on the input image (\emph{i.e.}, $\textbf{p}_{image}'=\textbf{A}\textbf{p}_{image}$), inverse transformation $\textbf{A}^{-1}$ should be applied in the view transformation \cite{LSS} to maintain the spatial consistency between the features and the targets in the BEV space:

-As the view transformer connects the two view space in a pixel-wise manner, the augmentation strategy applied in image view space will not change the spatial distribution of the targets in BEV space when Eq.~\ref{eq:viewtransform} is adopted.
+According to Eq.~\ref{eq:viewtransform}, the augmentation strategy applied in image view space will not change the spatial distribution of the features in BEV space.
 This makes performing complicated data augmentation strategies in the image view space feasible for BEVDet.